-Walmart, Nestle, Kroger, Carrefour, the list goes on.
-The past year and a half some of the world’s biggest retailers have cooperated with IBM testing an ambitious project, to put the supply chain of retailer’s food production on a blockchain platform.
+Walmart, Nestle, Kroger, Carrefour.
+The list goes on… The past year and a half some of the world’s biggest retailers have cooperated with IBM testing an ambitious project, to put the supply chain of retailer’s food production on a blockchain platform.

 Now the test phase is over.
 And with millions of food items scanned successfully, all companies now have the opportunity to source and monitor their food production on the platform.

 “We have gotten a very positive response from the retailers.
-They all have the option of tracing their goods on the blockchain and understand what happens in seconds instead of hours or days calling around to the different intermediaries,” says head of IBM Blockchain Nordic, Christian Lassen.
+They all have the option of tracing their goods on the blockchain and understand what happens in seconds instead of hours or days calling around to the different intermediaries,” says the head of IBM Blockchain Nordic, Christian Lassen.

 The purpose of the platform is primarily to create transparency in a supply chain and monitor the different intermediaries to make sure they handle a company’s product the right way.
-This is something that has always been an issue for large companies, says head of department for Digitalization at Copenhagen Business school, professor Jan Damsgaard.
+This is something that has always been an issue for large companies, says the head of department for Digitalization at Copenhagen Business school, professor Jan Damsgaard.

-“Today, companies with large supply chains have to trust who they do business with, but with blockchain you don’t have to trust anyone.
+“Today, companies with large supply chains have to trust who they do business with.
+But with blockchain, you don’t have to trust anyone.
 The technology allows you to monitor the activities of your whole supply chain at once regarding transactions of goods, services and data.
 As it is now, companies can only verify the actions of one intermediary at a time.
 It’s a whole new way of transparency, which we haven’t seen before,” he says.

 Blockchain technology is able to create this transparency firstly because it is decentralized, which means the company and all intermediaries have the exact same information available at the same time.
 Secondly, because data already written in the blockchain cannot be manipulated, and therefore all data can always be traced back to who made the input.